shubham0204/Skinly_for_Melanoma/README.md

+> [!WARNING]
+> This repository has been archived as of December 2024 and it will not receive any updates henceforth.
+The Firebase project which the app uses has also been removed, which may lead to some crashes and unintended behaviour in the app.

+---

 ## What is Skinly?

 Skinly is a open-source research project which tends to bring the classifcation of skin diseases to Android devices.
 The models ( classifiers ) are built with TensorFlow in Python.